 A common question about the QCX transceiver, is about what case to use for it.
 There is not an official QRP Labs enclosure for the QCX.
 But many people are finding their own solutions to this question.

 For photos and information about what some constructors have done about enclosing their QCX, visit the QCX builders' gallery page!

 IMPORTANT: SLOW SHIPPING: Note, order volume of this kit was (and is) extremely high.
-There are still shipping delays but the waiting list now averages under 2 weeks.
+We are currently relocating QRP Labs' shipping operations; once complete we should quickly have the waiting list down to zero and thereafter be able to keep it there, with a shipping capacity of up to 1500 orders/month.
 Please be patient.
 Your CW transceiver kit(s) will be assigned a Serial Number, notified to you by email.
 The chart below shows shipment status and we be updated several times per week.

 QCX shipments are by default done in chronologically by order placement date.
 However the shipments may be re-arranged in some cases, such as:

 - Prioritization or holding of an order due to some particular customer request